 - Lexmark's manufacturing plant in Juarez, Mexico, provides bus transportation for manufacturing employees. - Lexmark's Competence Center in Budapest, Hungary, has bike racks and showers for employees who pedal to work, and offers discounted monthly or yearly fares to those who prefer public transportation. - Lexmark's headquarters in Lexington, Kentucky, has secure bike storage and showers, as well as a public bus stop located in the parking lot.
 Four electric car charging stations are in use at the Lexington campus.
 Each station is equipped with two charging points for registered employees and clients to use free of charge.
-Since the installation of the electric car charging stations, 25.8 metric tons of greenhouse gas emissions have been avoided, equivalent to the planting of 661 trees growing for 10 years. - Lexmark's site in Boulder, Colorado, works with Smart Commute Metro North to promote alternative commuting options for employees such as ride sharing, transit, and bicycle travel. - Lexmark's U.S. benefits package includes WageWorks, which allows commuters taking public transportation to deduct their public transit and parking expenses as pretax funds, which can save employees between 25 and 40 percent. - Lexmark's U.S. health and wellness program promotes healthier lifestyles, including sustainability awareness programs and provides the ability to create challenges, including those focused on "greener" commuting, such as bicycling to work. - Lexmark work-at-home programs are aimed at not only reducing the number of miles commuted, but also providing work-life balance for our employees.
+In 2020, we accumulated 3.8 metric tons of GHG savings.
+Since the installation of the electric car charging stations, 32.2 metric tons of greenhouse gas emissions have been avoided, equivalent to the planting of 826 trees growing for 10 years. - Lexmark's site in Boulder, Colorado, works with Smart Commute Metro North to promote alternative commuting options for employees such as ride sharing, transit, and bicycle travel. - Lexmark's U.S. benefits package includes WageWorks, which allows commuters taking public transportation to deduct their public transit and parking expenses as pretax funds, which can save employees between 25 and 40 percent.

+- Lexmark's U.S. health and wellness program promotes healthier lifestyles, including sustainability awareness programs and provides the ability to create challenges, including those focused on "greener" commuting, such as bicycling to work. - Lexmark formalized and expanded its existing work from home program, Flex@Lexmark gives employees the option of working remotely up to two days a week.
+This program not only promotes work-life balance for employees, but also reduces emissions associated with employee commute